jeffshrager/IPL-V/README.md

 rsc, rsc (because I can't remember which order it is!) and rsc* (rsc*) dump the main registers.

-(lpll <a-list-cell-head>) prints out a linear list and its dlist that that cell is the head of in a faux line-printer format.
+(pll <a-list-cell-head>) prints out a linear list and its dlist that that cell is the head of, and (pl ...) prints complex lists recursively with indentation.

 ---